-High doses of saw palmetto don't impact serum PSAFebruary 8th, 2013 in Cancer /
+High doses of saw palmetto don't impact serum PSAFebruary 8, 2013 in Medicine & Health / Cancer

 (HealthDay)—Compared with placebo, saw palmetto, even at a dose as high as 960 mg, does not affect serum prostate-specific antigen (PSA) levels in men with lower urinary tract symptoms, according to research published in the February issue of The Journal of Urology.